bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-delete.md

 catalog.document.delete(id)
 ```

-Method for deleting an inventory document.
+Method for deleting an inventory management document.
 If the operation is successful, `true` is returned in the response body.

 ## Parameters